In rural Arkham, Massachusetts (filmed in swinging England), an ancient meteorite turns the Witley estate into a garden of unearthly abominations.

 The Colour Out of Space Made Visible

 Haller’s greatest achievement involved making Lovecraft’s indescribable colour visible through practical effects that remain unmatched.
 The famous greenhouse sequence required building special filters that actually distorted light into impossible colours, creating genuine physical discomfort in viewers that required warnings in some theaters.
-When the meteorite pulses, the effect was achieved through rotating colored gels behind a genuine quartz crystal that actually fractured under heat, creating authentic cosmic appearance.
+When the meteorite pulses, the effect was achieved through rotating colored gels behind a genuine quartz crystal that fractured under heat, creating an authentic cosmic appearance.

 English Countryside as Alien Landscape